KangaOnGit/-Track-1-Zalo-AI-Challenge-2025/README.md

 # YOLO Ensembles for Real-Time Small Object Detection on Moving Drones with Reference Images

+This repository contains code, configuration, and documentation for the Zalo AI Challenge - AeroEyes (AI-Powered Drone Search & Rescue).
+It uses an ensemble of YOLO-based detectors with reference-image similarity to improve small object detection performance in moving drones

+> Note: The dataset used in the competition is not public.
+It can be requested from the organizer at: https://challenge.zalo.ai/portal/aero-eyes

 ## Highlights

 - 🏆 Zalo AI Challenge - AeroEyes